 It’s important that children relate learning to happiness and that they enjoy their early years of learning.
 If a child is not happy at home or school, it is unlikely they will enjoy learning much at all.
 This mother-tongue approach has successfully been applied to other fields such as art, poetry and mathematics.

-We’ve had feedback from customers whose children were virtually out of control, that our bean bags have assisted them to be more relaxed and attentive.
+We’ve had feedback from customers whose children were virtually out of control, that our bean bags have assisted them in being more relaxed and attentive.
 If your child suffers attention deficit disorder or has some learning difficulty, it may be a lack of happiness or some discomfort that is contributing to this.